 - The Desert Mansion is a board featuring one home from a Palm Springs property management company.

 This post is part of our 12 Days of Vacation Rental Marketing series.
-Subscribe to the blog below and we’ll send you an email each day with a new post.
+Subscribe to the blog below and we’ll send you an email every Monday summarizing our past week in blogs!

 photo credit: Marc Ben Fatma